microbiology-marcus/microbiology-marcus/README.md

 I'm a Research Microbiologist at [Environment and Climate Change Canada](https://ec.gc.ca/).

 My background is in environmental microbiology.
-Feel free to parse my thesis ["_Assessing toluene biodegradation potential in groundwater using molecular biological tools._"](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/27429)
+Feel free to parse my thesis ["Assessing toluene biodegradation potential in groundwater using molecular biological tools."](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/27429)

 When I'm not busy, I like dabbling in computer science and data visulization.